This project is too risky for the economy, climate, coast and Indigenous rights

 - The global market for fossil fuels is shrinking.
 Investors have withdrawn about $6 trillion to date from fossil fuel projects globally.
 This makes major investments in this sunset industry a risky prospect, especially for Canadian taxpayers.

 - A strong majority of Canadians cares about addressing the climate crisis and leaving our children a safer, more prosperous society.
 We can do this by modernizing our economy and seizing Canada’s unparalleled opportunity to be a global leader on renewable energy.

 - The global transition to a clean energy economy is already underway at a rapid pace.
-Investing in oil sands at this stage is like being the last one to invest in Blockbuster as Netflix emerges.

-- Oil spills in marine environments always cause extensive damage, and best case scenarios show that just 10 to 15 per cent of spilled oil is ever recovered.
+- Oil spills in marine environments always cause extensive damage, and best-case scenarios show that just 10 to 15 per cent of spilled oil is ever recovered.
 Unfortunately, the National Energy Board chose not to hear this evidence during its project review.